pelias/documentation/api-keys-rate-limits.md

 4. Copy the key into your code.

 ## Rate limits
-Because Mapzen Search is a free, shared service, there are limitations on the numbers of requests to prevent individual users from degrading system performance.
+Because Mapzen Search is a shared service, there are limitations on the numbers of requests to prevent individual users from degrading system performance.

 Mapzen Search allows you a maximum of: